 Gleb’s formal training came from his studies at the highly acclaimed academy in St Petersburg where his work attracted much attention.
 He maintains a close relationship with both the academy and his former professor.

-Gleb’s inspiration comes primarily from the aged architecture and geography of Europe; he has a special association with the United Kingdom, the Mediterranean and the Far East.
+Gleb’s inspiration comes primarily from the aged architecture and geography of Europe; he has special associations with the United Kingdom, the Mediterranean, the USA and the Far East.
 He travels extensively looking for images to paint.
 When he finds a view that inspires him, Gleb will sit and absorb it for some time, paying particular attention to how the natural light conditions of the day influence his perspective and moreover his emotional response.

 Returning to his main studio in St Petersburg, Gleb will sit and consider his reference material.
 Reminding himself of scale, he then begins to paint.
 It is Gleb’s emotional response to the subject that he conveys to canvas, in oil, with his palette knife.